fastjs-team/docs/docs/v1.x/ajax.md

 Set `config.shutdown` to set shutdown or not.

-If `config.shutdown` is `true`, if you already send a ajax request, it will not send again.
+If `config.shutdown` is `true`, if you already send an ajax request, it will not send again.

 ```javascript
 import {FastjsAjax, selecter} from 'fastjs-next';